sreestack/videos/EC2instance/Readme.md

-## Lab 1 : Install the Apache web server in EC2 instance and create a golden image from it
+## Lab 01 :Configure and Launch a simple Linux EC2 instance and  Install the Apache web server in EC2 instance then  create a golden image from it

-## Lab01 Configure and Launch a simple Linux EC2 instance
+## Configure and Launch a simple Linux EC2 instance

 - Login to AWS console
 - From the top Navigation Bar/menu Click Services
 - Select ec2 service
 - Click on Launch Instance
+- Choose Ec2 instance Name
 - Choose Amazon Linux AMI
 - Choose EC2 Instance Type of t2.micro
+- Create new key pair
+    - choose key pair name
+    - Keypair type as RSA
+    - Private key file format as .ppk .Create a Key Pair, download it
+- Network setting as default
+- Firewall (security groups) as Create security group and enable Allow SSH traffic from, Allow HTTPS traffic from the internet, Allow HTTP traffic from the internet
 - Configure Instance Details
   - There are many parameters  we can configure  but for this lab, we will leave them default.
-- Click "Next:Add Storage , we leave it default
-- Click "Next: Add Tags" and Tag Instance
-- Configure Security Group, either create a new security group or select an existing one
 - Click Review and Launch Instance
-- Create a Key Pair, download it  , check the I Acknowledge box and Launch Instance.
+-  Launch Instance.

 Your instance will now launch.